Frequently Asked Questions

 Is it possible to graduate in four years?

 Yes!
 A normal course load per semester is four 4-unit courses.
 An average of 32 units per year are needed to reach 128 units.
 Two semesters of 16 units and a 3-unit May Term course adds up to 35 units per year.
 In four years many students earn more than the minimum number of units needed for graduation.
-Students may make an appointment with Amy Wilms or Courtney Carter to consider how to maximize the opportunities available to them, including choice of a major, double majors, minors and study abroad.
+Students may schedule an appointment with us by calling (909) 748-8069 to consider how to maximize the opportunities available to them, including choice of a major, double majors, minors and study abroad.

 What are the general education requirements for graduation?